psyb0t/logrus-configurator/README.md

 - Formatting logs like a boss with JSON or text formats – keep it structured or keep it simple.
 - Caller reporting for when you need to backtrack who messed up.
 It's like `CSI` for your code.
 - Automated configuration using environment variables, because who has time for manual setup?
+- **Hook management API** for when you need custom logging destinations and advanced control.

 ## Usage Example